IBM/snap-and-translate/README.md

 $ export KUBECONFIG=/Users/riyaroy/.bluemix/plugins/container-service/clusters/<cluster_name>/kube-config-hou02-<cluster_name>.yml
 ```

-* Add Language Translator service to your cluster
+* Add Language Translator & Natural Language Understanding service to your cluster

-Add the Language Translator service to your IBM Cloud account by replacing with a name for your service instance.
+Add the Language Translator & Natural Language Understanding service to your IBM Cloud account by replacing with a name for your service instance.

 ```
 $ bx service create create language_translator lite <service_name>
+$ bx service create create natural-language-understanding free <service_name>
 ```

-* Bind the Language Translator instance to the default Kubernetes namespace for the cluster.
+* Bind the Language Translator & Natural Language Understanding instance to the default Kubernetes namespace for the cluster.
 Later, you can create your own namespaces to manage user access to Kubernetes resources, but for now, use the default namespace.
 Kubernetes namespaces are different from the registry namespace you created earlier.
 Replace cluster name and service instance name.

 ```
+$ bx cs cluster-service-bind --cluster <cluster_name> --namespace default --service <language_translate_service_name>
-$ bx cs cluster-service-bind --cluster <cluster_name> --namespace default --service <service_name>
+$ bx cs cluster-service-bind --cluster <cluster_name> --namespace default --service <nlu_service_name>
 ```

 Your cluster is configured and your local environment is ready for you to start deploying apps into the cluster.